CI/CD with GitHub Actions

 - Navigate to your Kyma cluster.

-- Enter the cluster role binding name (e.g. xsk-default, note that the name is not namespace specific and should be unique for the whole cluster).
+xsk-default, note that the name is not namespace specific and should be unique for the whole cluster). - Select the

-- Switch the KindtoServiceAccount.
+Cluster Role(e.g.xsk). - Switch the

-- Select the desired namespace (e.g. default).
+KindtoServiceAccount. - Select the desired namespace (e.g.

-- Select the service account (e.g. xsk).
+default). - Select the service account (e.g.

 Copy the Service Account token as later will be needed for the KYMA_TOKEN secret: